Longfilename/short-documentation/app/templates/README.md

 #### Module naming conventions

-The JSON files should either start with an underscore (to indicate the content is used in Jade parsing) or with a dash (to indicate this JSON file is accessed via Ajax in the browser.
+The JSON files should either start with an underscore (to indicate the content is used in Jade parsing) or with a dash (to indicate this JSON file is accessed via Ajax in the browser).
 JSON files that start with a dash are copied to the distribution folder.

-Jade files that start with demo, or demo- are compiled for the documentation.
+Jade files that start with `demo`, or `demo-` are compiled for the documentation.
 These Jade files contain wrapper HTML for the module so it displays properly in the documentation application.
 Modules shouldn't include wrapper structural HTML (unless the structure is necessary for the module).
-The structural HTML should be in the page.
-And when the module is to be displayed by itself - in the documentation - the structural HTML comes from the demo files.
+The structural HTML should be in the page Jade.
+And when the module is to be displayed by itself, in the documentation, the structural HTML comes from the demo files.

-Jade files that start with module, or module- are compiled for both the documentation, and the distribution.
+Jade files that start with `module`, or `module-` are compiled for both the documentation, and the distribution.
 These files shouldn't contain content, just HTML and Jade logic.

-There should be one module.js file (if required, not all modules are interactive).
-This file is imported into each page.js file when needed.
+There should be one `module.js` file (if required, not all modules are interactive).
+This file is imported into each `page.js` file when needed.

-There should one module.scss file.
-This file is imported into site.scss (which is compiled to site.css and is used on every page).
+There should one `module.scss` file.
+This file is imported into `site.scss` (which is compiled to site.css and is used on every page).

-The readme.md file is to capture any information (useful for the next developer on the project) about this module that doesn't easily fit into comments.
+The `readme.md` file is to capture any information (useful for the next developer on the project) about this module that doesn't easily fit into comments.

 ## Building a page